 Managed security services encompass many security functions that organizations can outsource to strengthen their cybersecurity posture.
 Common types of managed security services include:

-- Intrusion detection and prevention systems (IDPS): Continuous monitoring of network traffic for suspicious activity, with the capability to block or mitigate threats in real time
+- Intrusion detection and prevention systems (IDPS): Continuous security monitoring of network traffic for suspicious activity, with the capability to block or mitigate threats in real time

 - Managed firewall: Configuration, monitoring, and management of firewall systems to protect networks from unauthorized access and cyberattacks